-When "Need" Becomes *Need*—The Safety of Online Shopping
+When "Need" Becomes *Need*—the Safety of Online Shopping

 At one point, going to the mall after school was a rite of passage for most teens and tweens in America.
 You probably jumped into someone’s mom’s minivan after school and headed to the local watering hole.
 Maybe you ate a food-court pretzel or bought oversize, somewhat tacky hoop earrings with leftover babysitting money.
 Buying capital-G grown-up clothing felt like a sacred, time-honored practice.
 You weren’t a kid anymore—you were an adult (or adult as you could be at 13 years old).
 While the act of partaking in America’s favorite pastime—mindless overconsumption—felt like a normal coming-of-age ritual we all did, we didn’t have to think about whether stepping foot into a physical store would put us in danger.

 For transgender and nonbinary youth today, however, the United States political landscape is rife with aggressive legislation aimed to eradicate their existence, and there’s no battle fought more valiantly than one about money.
-After weeks of right wing–led violence and threats, Target, for example, has altered and/or removed Pride-themed merchandise from its storefronts, especially in stores in areas that are being heavily targeted by anti-trans legislation.
+After weeks of right wing–led violence and threats, Target, for example, altered and/or removed Pride-themed merchandise from its storefronts, especially in stores in areas that are being heavily targeted by anti-trans legislation.

-While the majority of people are given a pass to experiment with fashion and experience sartorial joy unapologetically, chances are that it doesn’t come at the expense of their lives.
+While the majority of people are given a pass to experiment with fashion and experience sartorial joy unapologetically, chances are it doesn’t come at the expense of their lives.
 For trans and nonbinary folk, shopping online isn’t just something that’s done for fun after a long day of work—shopping online is about survival.

 For Alma Avalle, a food journalist, the first few months of her transition were filled with stylistic learning curves, something she didn’t pay much attention to before transitioning during the pandemic.
 Her days were filled with combing through Instagram and Twitter to soak up knowledge like a sponge.
 Things like what skirts to wear to make your hips look wider and what colors appear to make shoulders look slimmer were golden nuggets of advice passed down from generations of trans women before her.
 For the first few months, she took her findings to online marketplaces and sorted through friends’ closets for items of clothing she could wear and finally feel like herself.
 Her first purchase?
 A somewhat regrettable skirt from a fast-fashion retailer that she jokes is in the unofficial starter pack for all trans femmes.
 "I feel like it just shows up one day," Avalle said, laughing.
 "You change the pronouns in your bio, and it arrives on your doorstep."
 Yes, she’s talking about that infamous black skater circle skirt everyone was wearing in 2014.
 (Some things never change—we all go through a cringeworthy Tumblrified phase at one point or another.)